sendouw/ITscripts/README.md

 - **Production-hardened ergonomics** – elevation and STA enforcement, logging, error trapping, and WhatIf support mirror real enterprise practices.
 - **Documented flows** – each script prints instructions or exposes menus to guide technicians through migrations, imaging, and database maintenance.

 Feel free to fork the repo and adapt the tooling to your own environment.
-If you have questions about any specific workflow or want to see the original production variants, reach out via the contact details on my résumé.
+More of my work is available at [sendouw.com](https://sendouw.com); reach out there if you’d like deeper dives into any workflow.